goyal-vi/Python/README.md

-# Python
+# Scrapy
-This repository contains the small projects that I'm making while I'm brushing python.
+This repository contains the small projects that I'm making while I'm brushing scrapy.